wacncontent/CustomizeTool/removeCommentOutput/articles/key-vault/key-vault-use-from-web-application.md

         return result.AccessToken;
     }

-I have put all of this code into my Web App project's Utils class for ease of use.
+I have put all of this code into my web site project's Utils class for ease of use.

 The last code change is in the Application_Start method.
 First we need to call the GetCert() method to load the ClientAssertionCertificate.
 And then we change the callback method that we supply when creating a new KeyVaultClient.
 Note that this replaces the code that we had above.